Transcript #145: The Python 3 “Y2K” problem

 01:30 The other thing that I have sort of an issue with is that you have to install it, right?

-01:46 So this one comes to us from Jose Carlos Garcia, I think, because his Twitter name is in elite speak.
+01:45 So this one comes to us from Jose Carlos Garcia, I think, because his Twitter name is in Elite Speak.

 02:01 And let me just give folks a sense of what it is.

-02:16 Well, what this does instead is it will catch the exception type like an index error, and then it has a little help message and an example.
+02:15 Well, what this does instead is it will catch the exception type, like an index error.

 02:53 And then here is actually like three or four lines of code where this error is happening and what the index value was and all that.